 Registered Nurse Students.
-Registered nurse students are admitted to the School of Nursing after admission to the University and submission of application to the School of Nursing.
-They are admitted with a minimum of sophomore standing.
+Registered nurse students are certified to the School of Nursing after admission to the University and submission of application to the School of Nursing.
+They are admitted with sophomore standing.

 Class Standing.
-Class standing is based on credit hours completed and placement in the major: freshman, fewer than 27; sophomore, 27-55; junior, 56-85; senior, 86 or more.
+Class standing is based on credit hours completed: freshman, fewer than 27; sophomore, 27-55; junior, 56-85; senior, 86 or more.